All Products

 • Most of the used parsers, optimizers, and cost models are optimized to improve the maintainability, scalability, and performance of your database system.

 • New character sets are supported.
-The character sets include the gb18030 character set that is defined in the Chinese National Standard GB 18030-2005: Information technology - Chinese coded character set.
+These include the gb18030 character set that is defined in the Chinese National Standard GB 18030-2005: Information technology - Chinese coded character set.

-• The ngram full-text parser plug-in is provided.
-The plug-in supports Chinese, Japanese, and Korean (CJK).
+• A built-in ngram full-text parser plug-in that supports Chinese, Japanese, and Korean (CJK) is provided.

-• Dump threads are optimized to reduce lock contention and increase throughput.
+• Dump threads on primary RDS instances are optimized to reduce lock contention and increase throughput.

 • The replication latency is significantly reduced.

-• The sys system database is added to support multiple metrics.
-These metrics help reduce storage usage and simplify database management.
+• The sys system database is added to support multiple monitoring metrics.
+These metrics help you reduce the storage usage and improve the ease of use.

 Appendix 3: Differences between MySQL 5.7 and MySQL 8.0